Table of contents

 • All herbs, with the exception of mint, are safe to consume.
 They also help to spice up your limited choice of dishes without exacerbating heartburn.

-5. avoid alcohol until the heartburn is over
+Avoid alcohol until the heartburn is over

 Alcohol consumption increases the intensity of reflux and heartburn.
 Even moderate alcohol consumption can cause heartburn.
-You should therefore avoid alcohol and in particular avoid alcoholic, carbonated drinks such as sparkling wine or beer.[7]
+You should therefore avoid alcohol and in particular avoid alcoholic, carbonated drinks such as sparkling wine or beer.7

 Chewing gum is a partially effective home remedy for heartburn.
 Although it cannot prevent stomach acid from flowing into the oesophagus, it can alleviate your symptoms by reducing the acidity in the oesophagus.
 It also promotes saliva production, which is particularly helpful for heartburn.
 Insider tip: Buy chewing gum that contains bicarbonate.
-Bicarbonate is very alkaline and can therefore balance your body's pH level.[8]
+Bicarbonate is very alkaline and can therefore balance your body's pH level.8

-7. pay attention to how you sleep
+Pay attention to how you sleep

-Raise the head of your bed
+Raise the head end of your bed

 If you are a side sleeper, sleep on your left side